pip-templates/pip-templates-microservice-dotnet/README.md

 # <img src="https://github.com/pip-services/pip-services/raw/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> Beacons microservice

-This is Beacons microservice from Pip.Templates library.
+This is the Beacons microservice from the Pip.Templates library.

 The microservice currently supports the following deployment options:
 * Deployment platforms: Standalone Process
 * External APIs: HTTP/REST
 * Persistence: Memory, Flat Files, MongoDB

-This microservice has no dependencies on other microservices.
+This microservice does not depend on other microservices.

 <a name="links"></a> Quick Links: